tacman/mailtrap/sfcasts/cli-command-functional-test.md

 # Test for CLI Command

+The captain is tired of people running after the rocket because they show up late!
+That's why we created a command to send reminder emails!
+Problem solved!
-All right, we have our send booking reminders command, and we know it's working, so let's write a test to ensuring it *keeps* working.
+Now let's write a test to ensuring it *keeps* working.
 "New feature, new test", that's my motto!

 Jump over to your terminal and run: